zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story-lite/working-with-semi-structured-data/working-with-semi-structured-data.md

     ![top movies](images/json-lab-4.png " ")

-3. As part of our data loading, we loaded this external data into a table called **MOVIE**.
+3. As part of our previous data loading lab, we loaded this external data into a table called **MOVIE**.
 This table created simple columns for the scalar fields - like title.
 But, some attributes in our JSON data set contain multiple entries.
 For example, cast has a list of names and nominations a list of nominated awards.
 Take a look at the cast, crew, names of the crew and awards for a couple of popular movies:

     ```
     <copy>SELECT